 Students pay an IRA fee at the time of tuition payment to provide financial support for specified instructionally related activities.

-Instructionally Related Activities are out-of-class experiences that enrich student life and learning.
-They are at least partially sponsored by an academic discipline or instructional department and their content is related to that discipline's curriculum.
+Instructionally Related Activities are experiences, external to the classroom, that enrich student life and learning.
+They are at least partially sponsored by an academic discipline and their content is related to that discipline's curriculum.
 Activities that are considered to be essential to a quality educational program and an important instructional experience for enrolled students will be considered.

-Student travel may be funded through the IRA fund in accordance with a separate set of guidelines.
-Student travel will be funded only if certain conditions are met and the request is approved in advance by the University Provost (or designee).
-Please refer to the travel link guidelines
+Student travel will be funded only under certain conditions, and the request is approved in advance by the University Provost (or designee).
+Please refer to the student travel guidelines for more information.

 /default/files/IRA_Student_Travel_Guidelines_20170727.pdf for more information.

 - The program/activity is clearly connected to the academic mission of the division, college, and/or department, as confirmed by the appropriate Dean or Vice President.

 - There is demonstrated support from the division, college, and/or department in the form of funds, facility use, supplies, faculty advisor, faculty/staff support time, etc.